 Specifies when call progress analysis is started in Outbound VoIP dialing modes.
-If value is set to no/false, OCS instructs Media Server to start call progress analysis as soon as the media stream is available.
+If value is set to no/ false, OCS instructs Media Server to start call progress analysis as soon as the media stream is available.
 If set to yes/true, OCS instructs Media Server to delay call progress analysis until the call is answered.

-· Logical Groups: Outbound Contact VoIP Dialing Modes, Dialing call.
+- Default Value: false - Valid Value(s): yes/true, no/false - Configuration Level: Campaign Group, Application - Changes Take Effect: Immediately - Logical Groups: Outbound Contact VoIP Dialing Modes, Dialing - (For VoIP dialing modes) Enables or disables the recording of the call progress detection phase of the call.
 If value is set to no or false, the recording is disabled; otherwise it is enabled.